- Food & Drink

-It took five years and $32million just to get London’s newest restaurant Bob Bob Cité open.
-Elite Traveler’s Alex Martin was one of the first reviewers through the doors to see if it has all been worthwhile.
+It took five years and $32m just to get Bob Bob Cité open.
+We were one of the first through the door to see if it was worth it.

 New restaurants rarely open on time and within budget, but as with everything else about it, Bob Bob Cité took this time-honored tradition to the extreme.
 Determined in his vision to create something unique, owner Leonid Shutov bankrolled his ambitious project without so much as a second thought throughout its 16-month delay.
 He wanted everything to be perfect and did not care how long it took.